Zub04ek/goit-react-native-hw-02/README.md

-# Screenshots of progect on Android emulator
+# Screenshots of project on Android emulator

 ## 1. App.js and Registration Screen